Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 How hilly is the Pittsburgh Marathon compared to other majors?

-Think of Pittsburgh as a mid-difficulty hilly course: harder than the flat Majors, easier than Boston or Big Sur, and very dependent on pacing discipline to run to potential.
-Runners who pace it like a flat race get punished.
-Runners who pace the hills precisely often run their best times here.
+Think of Pittsburgh as a mid-difficulty hilly course: harder than the flat Majors (Chicago, Berlin) because of the mile 12 climb, easier than Boston on cumulative climbing but arguably harder to pace because Boston spreads its effort across four identifiable hills while Pittsburgh loads it into one.
+Runners who pace it like a flat race get punished at Birmingham Bridge.
+Runners who pace the climb precisely often run their best times here.

 What is the hardest part of the Pittsburgh Marathon?

-The second most challenging moment is the combination of mile 16 (+41 feet) and mile 20 (+47 feet).
-By mile 20, fatigue has compounded and even moderate climbs feel much steeper than the numbers suggest.
+The next hardest moment is the combination of mile 14 (+38 feet as the climb continues to the Shadyside summit) and mile 18 (+43 feet as the course rebuilds elevation through Larimer).
+By the late teens, even moderate climbs feel much steeper than the numbers suggest.
 Your calculator target paces are calibrated for all of these — running those numbers is your protection.

 Should I try to bank time on the early miles?

-No. The early miles through downtown and the North Shore roll slightly net-downhill, and the crowd energy in those miles is genuinely intoxicating.
-Every cell in your body will want to open up when you cross the bridge past PNC Park with 40,000 cheering spectators.
+No. Miles 1–11 stay almost entirely at river level, net elevation barely moving from the 738-foot start, and the crowd energy through downtown, the North Shore, and the South Side is genuinely intoxicating.
+Every cell in your body will want to open up as you cross the Allegheny past PNC Park.
 This is a trap.

-Mile 13 is approximately 114 feet of climbing that starts when you've already run 12 miles.
-Every extra 10 seconds you push in miles 1–11 is a debt that mile 13 collects with interest.
-Your calculator splits already give you credit for the mild net descent in the early miles — running those numbers means you arrive at Squirrel Hill ready to execute, not surviving.
+Mile 12 is 173 feet of climbing that starts the moment you finish mile 11 — with no flat transition.
+Every extra 10 seconds you push in miles 1–11 is a debt that Birmingham Bridge collects with compound interest.
+Your calculator splits already give you credit for the gentle terrain in the early miles.
+Running those numbers means you arrive at the base of the climb ready to execute, not surviving.

 How accurate is this hill calculator?

-The calculator uses elevation data derived from official 2025 Dick's Pittsburgh Marathon GPS course data, converted from kilometer-by-kilometer intervals into mile-by-mile net elevation deltas.
+The calculator uses elevation data from the actual 2024 Dick's Pittsburgh Marathon Garmin GPX trace (473 GPS trackpoints across the full 26.2-mile route), converted into mile-by-mile net elevation deltas.
 The uphill penalty (12–15 seconds per mile per 1% grade, user-adjustable) and downhill benefit (8 seconds per mile per 1% grade, applied below a -0.75% threshold) are based on published research on grade-adjusted pace.

 The math is algebraically closed: the sum of target pace times distance for every segment equals your goal time to the second.
 Real performance varies with fitness, temperature, and fueling, but this is the most accurate free pacing framework available for this course.